 When you sprain your wrist, you have pulled or torn one or more of the ligaments in your wrist joint.
-This can happen from landing on your hand wrong when you fall down.
+This can happen from landing on your hand wrong when you fall.

 Wrist sprains can be mild to severe.
-They are ranked by how severe the ligament is pulled or torn away from the bone.
+They are ranked by how severely the ligament is pulled or torn away from the bone.

 Symptoms such as pain, swelling, bruising and loss of strength or stability are common with mild (grade 1) to moderate (grade 2) wrist sprains.

-In mild injuries, stiffness is normal once the ligament begins to heal, but this can improve with some light stretching.
+With mild injuries, stiffness is normal once the ligament begins to heal.
+This can improve with light stretching.

 Severe (grade 3) wrist sprains may need to be looked at by a hand surgeon.
-They may need to take pictures called x-Rays of your wrist to get a better look.
-The more severe injuries may require surgery to fix.
+X-rays or an MRI of the wrist may need to be done.
+More severe injuries may require surgery.

-Chronic sprains should be treated with splinting, pain medicine and anti-inflammatory medicine.
-Chronic sprains may need steroid injections and possible surgery.
+Chronic sprains should be treated with splinting, pain medicine, and anti-inflammatory medicine.
+Chronic sprains may need steroid injections and possibly surgery.

-Make sure to rest and keep your wrist immobile as much as you can.
-Use a compression wrap or splint to keep swelling down and take pain medicine if necessary.
+Make sure to rest your wrist as much as you can.
+Use a compression wrap or splint to keep the wrist from moving and to keep the swelling down.

 For pain, you can use ibuprofen (Advil, Motrin), naproxen (Aleve, Naprosyn), or acetaminophen (Tylenol).
 You can buy these pain medicines at the store.

-For chronic wrist sprains, you may want to talk to your doctor about what activity is causing you to re-injure your wrist and what you can do to prevent any further injury.
+For chronic wrist sprains, talk to your doctor about what activity may be causing you to re-injure your wrist and what you can do to prevent further injury.